offsoc/ReplaceHexPatcher/docs/docs_EN.md

 A block with a CMD code that is executed after applying hex patterns.

 The rest of the information is the same as in the `pre_cmd_code` section.

+## Known limitations

+1. In the `patch_text` section, you cannot specify as a string/text/search pattern what can be recognized as an existing path in the `Test-Path` commandlet
+   - Even strings like `/Users` or `\/Users`, for more information, see the documentation on (Test-Path)[https://learn.microsoft.com/powershell/module/microsoft.powershell.management/test-path]

 ## Testing